endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Use const rather than #define

-Constants should be defined as "static const" rather than using macros.
+Constants should be defined as `static const` rather than using macros.
 This avoids unintended side effects and is also more efficient if the variable in question has a non-trivial constructor, because this way one instance of it can be reused.

 ## No Hungarian notation

 Do not use Hungarian notation (prefixes or suffixes on variable names just to represent their type).
-Hungarian notation makes variable names harder to read and harder to remember, because instead of English words they include random character sequences like "lptsz".
+Hungarian notation makes variable names harder to read and harder to remember, because instead of English words they include random character sequences like `lptsz`.
 Also, because the compiler is checking for type safety anyways, these prefixes do nothing to improve code quality.
-This also includes not putting "m_" or "_" before or after member variable names.
+This also includes not putting `m_` or `_` before or after member variable names.
 If your functions and classes are well-factored, you should not encounter many situations where it is unclear to a reader whether a variable is a local variable or a member variable.

 ## Point of first use